intelsdi-x/snap-plugin-collector-processes/README.md

 If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-processes/issues/new) and/or submit a [pull request](https://github.com/intelsdi-x/snap-plugin-collector-processes/pulls).

 ## Community Support
-This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
+This repository is one of **many** plugins in **Snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap.

-To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support) or visit [snap Gitter channel](https://gitter.im/intelsdi-x/snap).
+To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support) or visit [Slack](http://slack.snap-telemetry.io).

 ## Contributing
 We love contributions!

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

-And **thank you!** Your contribution, through code and participation, is incredibly important to us.

 ## License
-[snap](http://github.com/intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+Snap, along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
 ## Acknowledgements

 * Author: [Marcin Krolik](https://github.com/marcin-krolik)
 * Co-author: [Izabella Raulin](https://github.com/IzabellaRaulin)

+**Thank you!** Your contribution is incredibly important to us.